KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Authorisation.md

 When properly configured, a firewall can protect computers within a network from unauthorised access.
 They can be configured to block the transmission of data (aka **traffic**) between unauthorised senders and receivers, especially requests for data from anonymous users on the Internet.
-This prevents in- truders from gaining access to the computers within a network.
+This prevents intruders from gaining access to the computers within a network.

 Since firewalls can also block traffic based on the type of application that is transmitting the data, it can